 Repay your loan

 Loan repayment can be made by automatic withdrawal or by writing a check, in some cases.
 Borrowers who provide their lenders with their banking information may allow their lenders to automatically withdraw the full loan amount at the time of repayment.
-Borrowers can talk with their lender about available payment options.
+Borrowers can talk with their lenders about available payment options.

 Failure to repay a loan or to meet loan terms can result in incurring more fees and higher interest rate charges.
 Poor loan management may also negatively impact a borrower’s credit score.

 Similarly, borrowers who meet loan terms and make payments on time may see positive effects on credit scores.
-Borrowers can check credit scores periodically, through companies like Experian, Equifax, or TransUnion.
+Borrowers can check credit scores periodically through companies like Experian, Equifax, or TransUnion.

 In some cases, lenders may be able to extend or refinance loans.
 This can lead to steeper interest costs, however.
 Borrowers should note that terms differ from lender to lender and should carefully consider their specific loan agreement and conditions.

 We have a simple and streamlined request process

 You can trust our process and our results